RodrigoNP3/Meals_App_rn/README.md

-# Mini guess game App
+# Meals App

 Hello there.
-This is a simple guess game App App developed in react native.
+This is a simple App developed in react native.
 This app was developed according to the classes of:

 React Native - The Practical Guide [2022];